dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 ## Disable conditional access policies in the Intune classic portal

-Once you have re-assigned your conditional access policies in the new Azure portal, it's important to gradually disable the conditional access policies previously created in the Intune classic portal.
-Additionally, you might need to use the same security group to apply the conditional access policies created in the new Azure portal.
+Once you have reassigned your conditional access policies in the Azure portal, it's important to gradually disable the conditional access policies previously created in the Intune classic portal.
+Additionally, you might need to use the same security group to apply the conditional access policies created in the Azure portal.

 > [!NOTE]
 	> Before disabling your conditional access policies in the Intune classic portal, see the [before you begin](#before-you-begin) section at the beginning of this topic.